piru72/AUST_BUDDY/readme.md

 >  ## 1.1 Overview <br>
 >
->  The "UNI BUDDY" project is a notes management application for storing and saving university notes.
-This software primarily focuses on the notes and questions a student needs to take proper preparation for their semester final as well as getting updates from the university.
+>  The "AUST BUDDY" project is a university assistant application for different students.
+This mobile application is built in Android Studio and is developed in kotlin and the database is managed by Firebase.

 >  ## 1.2 Purpose<br>
 >
->  Reliable documentation is always a must-needed thing for a well-structured project.
-The presence of documentation helps to keep track of all aspects of an application, and it improves the quality of a software product.
->  The main goal of this project is to provide a friendly environment for the students to maintain the preparation time of the semester in the best way possible while also human efforts.
-It can assist administrators in managing links or notes more effectively and efficiently.
+> This software primarily focuses on maintaining, viewing, saving, and storing the different things of a student to make life easier.
+As well as some unique features there are also basic features such as user login.
+After completing a signup form new users can sign in easily.
+One will be able to register using the university email only and password.
+It has a facility where a student will be getting different announcements like blood donation requests etc.
+They can also find materials links, Aust website’s, teacher’s info, create groups, post quiz schedules in a group, get bus timings, calculate GPA, bookmark websites, post requests to admin for materials and teachers, create a favorite teacher list, and contact the teachers easily.
+Overall, the primary goal of this project is to provide a hassle-free semester for users as well as to save time looking for notes and questions here and there.
+It will be a valuable asset while taking preparation for the final.

 > > ## 1.2.1 Background Study<br>
 > >